NAME

 OPTIONS

-- Display information about the metadata in an archive.
-Read the archive from standard input unless
+Display information about the metadata in an archive.
+Read the archive from standard input unless --file is specified.

 --start-extract

-- Build a filesystem tree matching the paths stored in a metadata archive.
+Build a filesystem tree matching the paths stored in a metadata archive.
 By itself, this command does not produce a full restoration of the metadata.
-For a full restoration, this command must be followed by a call to
+For a full restoration, this command must be followed by a call to --finish-extract.
+Once this command has finished, all of the normal files described by the metadata will exist and be empty.
+Restoring the data in those files, and then calling --finish-extract should restore the original tree.
+The archive will be read from standard input unless --file is specified.

 --finish-extract